MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-azure-cognitive-search.md

 ## Prerequisites

 * To connect Azure Cognitive Search with Microsoft Search, you will first need to create an ACS service with at least one index.
 Follow the instructions here to get set up: [Create a Search Service](/azure/search/search-create-service-portal).
-* The search administrator configuring the connection with Microsoft Search must have Search Administrator permissions to set up the connection.
+* The search administrator configuring the connection with Microsoft Search must have Search Administrator permissions to set up the connection in the Microsoft Admin Center.
+* <TODO> The search administrator configuring the connection must have _____________ permissions for the search service to set up the connection - only if using RBAC though.

 ## Setup